 Public or Private the choice is yours, for most project related work its likely you want some privacy.
 However for more general useful snippets we encourage everyone to share their knowledge and techniques.

 In future we will also be support sharing and teams to enable both targeted sharing and group wide collaboration.
-Keep an eye on our Roadmap update page for status of this work.

 Thats it your all set.
 Hit the Save button and start the stash journey.